skfcz/OCXReader/README.md

 ### Build

-OCXReader comes with a `cli` to make the setup and build step, when using the command line, as easy as possible.
+OCXReader comes with a `cli` to make the setup and build step on the command line as easy as possible.
 The project uses vcpkg to install the dependencies, in most cases all you need to do is to provide the path to your vcpkg installation directory.